 Why study MSc Engineering Project Management at BU?

-- Participate in practical class-based activities that bring the theory to life
+- Hands-on learning: Participate in practical, class-based activities that bring theory to life and reinforce real-world application

-- Develop the ability and confidence to apply your knowledge and skills to design problems either individually or as part of a group
+- Applied design skills: Build the confidence and capability to solve design problems independently or as part of a high-performing team

 Career opportunities